ryansheehy0/Cheat_Sheets/javascript.md

 ## Primitive Data Types
 - Dynamically typed.
 A variable can be assigned to multiple types.
+- By default all objects and array are pass by reference.
+In order to do a pass by value you have to use the spread operator.`[...array]`
 - `typeof operand` can be used to get a string of the type
     - undefined
         - Is an uninitialized value